Here is a quick summary of a number of the key ideas in this piece:

 exceptional states of mind in which experience seems to flow and has a new

-resonance, and states of awe, compassion and bliss.
+resonance, along with states of awe, compassion and bliss.
 For some people, it is

 even possible that there will be extraordinary mystical states in which they